CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"All things fade into the storied past, and in a little while are shrouded in oblivion." - Marcus Aurelius</p>
+<p>"In a sense, people are our proper occupation.
+Our job is to do them good and put up with them." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->